trento-project/docs/guides/manual-installation.md

 zypper in golang-github-prometheus-prometheus
 ```

-> Note: In case that missing dependency can't be satisfied: As we have added the prometheus user/group, we can safely ignore this warning and proceed with the installation by choosing Solution 2: break golang-github-prometheus-prometheus
+> **Note:** In case the missing dependency can't be satisfied we have already added the prometheus user/group.
+With this, it is safe to proceed with the installation by choosing Solution 2: break golang-github-prometheus-prometheus

 <a id="prometheus_trento_configuration"></a>Change prometheus configuration by replacing the configuration at `/etc/prometheus/prometheus.yml` with: